This article helps you:

 Up-sampling is useful for functions that scale with the number of users, such as totals and uniques.
 Amplitude doesn't use it for functions that don't scale the same way, like average, min, and max.

 This feature is available to users on all Amplitude plans.
-See our pricing page for more details.

-Enable query time sampling
+To enable query time sampling in a chart:

 The lightning bolt updates to show the percentage of the data set that the chart queries.